-You may be required to comply with this standard if you intend to use certain equipment in a fire protected area during a prohibited period or for beekeeping purposes.
+You may need to comply with this standard to use certain equipment in a fire protected area during a prohibited period or for beekeeping purposes.

 Examples of equipment include: